Mangi-Tungi

-Mangi-Tungi is a prominent twin-pinnacled peak with plateau in between, located near Tahrabad about 125 km from Nashik, Maharashtra, India.
+Mangi-Tungi is a prominent twin-pinnacled peak and Digambar Jain Pilgrimage Site, located near Tahrabad about 125 km from Nashik, Maharashtra, India.
 Mangi, 4343 ft high above sea level, is the western pinnacle and Tungi, 4366 ft high, the eastern.
 Mangi-Tungi is 30 km from the city of Satana.

 Overview

 There are numerous temples and is considered sacred in Jainism.
 It enshrines images of Tirthankaras in several postures including Padmasana and kayotsarga.
 Sometimes, it is described as Siddha Kshetra, meaning a gateway to the state of enlightenment.

 Around 3,500 (7,000 Up & Down) steps lead to the foot of the peak, which is enriched with several monuments of historical and religious prominence.
 Besides, there are numerous caves named after great Tirthankaras such as Mahavira, Rishabhanatha, Shantinatha and Parshvanatha.
 A grand fair is held here annually during Kartik (September–October) where people visit in large numbers to witness festival.

 There are many inscriptions on idols, most of them are not clear due to deterioration with time.
 Many idol installed in 595 CE(V.S.
 651) are here.
 Many inscriptions on rocks of the Adinatha and Shantinatha caves here are in Sanskrit Language.

 In February 2016, The Statue of Ahimsa, a 108 ft idol carved in monolithic stone was consecrated here.
 It is recorded in the Guinness Book of World Records as the tallest Jain idol in the world.